Enjoy this article with a playlist 🧜🏼♀️

-And if we thought that the town itself had is stepping back in time, then we were about to go further.
+If we thought that Herberton’s dozing high street was like stepping back in time, then we were about to go even further.

 Offering a piece of it’s bygone era, surprisingly Herberton houses one of the best museums I’ve ever been to.
 Even the sailor left saying, ‘well that was fu**ing awesome!’
 And we’re not usually museum people.

-Set across 16 acres, The Historic Village Herberton is wonderfully put together and emulates the town’s early pioneering days during the early 1900’s.
+Set across 16 acres, The Historic Village Herberton was wonderfully put together and emulates the town during it’s pioneering days in the early 1900’s.
 As I walked over the creaky wooden floorboards in over 60 original buildings and sighted a ridiculous amount of antiques, it gave a fabulous insight into life here back then, and old life in general.

 It was like I’d just stepped into a Tardis.